-Next, we’ll take a look at how Tara put this framework into action.
+Next, let's see how to put this framework into action.

-You can download the template that Tara used in her presentation to see this process in more detail.
+You can download the template that I use to see this process in more detail.

-In 2019, Tara and her friend Georgiana Laudi of Forget The Funnel decided to do an experiment.
+In 2019, I and my friend Georgiana Laudi of Forget The Funnel decided to do an experiment.

-Fascinatingly, there was a 90% correlation between the results that they uncovered.
+Fascinatingly, there was a 90% correlation between the results that we uncovered.

-Tara chose to look at reviews on G2, Capterra, and Amazon.
-Her goal was to look at how people talked about Sprout Social or its competitors.
+I chose to look at reviews on G2, Capterra, and Amazon.
+My goal was to look at how people talked about Sprout Social or its competitors.

 So look for where your target audience is, and that's where you should start.